How To Get A Home Equity Loan With Bad Credit: A Guide

 Shop Around For Interest Rates

 It will be doubly important to put effort into shopping if your credit isn’t great because your options may be more limited.
-However, if you’ve spent a while working on your credit, it’s also worth looking into your options again after your score has improved.
+However, if you’ve spent a while working on your credit, try again when it’s improved.

 Secure A Co-Signer